 You will be taxed on the discount in the year in which you acquired the interest in the scheme.
 Such schemes are known as 'taxed-upfront schemes'.
 However, if you and the scheme meet certain conditions the taxing point is deferred until a later time.
-These schemes are known as 'tax-deferred schemes'.
+These tax-deferred schemes are known as 'deferral schemes'.